ai tools for estate planning

 A real-world example is a family with a founder who wants control, children who want autonomy, and a spouse who needs lifetime security.
 The “right” structure is a negotiated equilibrium, not a drafting problem.

-Key Takeaway: AI can compress the cost of producing documents, but it does not eliminate the need for counsel when the problem is incentives, conflict, or cross-border enforcement.
+Key Takeaway: AI can compress the cost of producing documents, but it does not reduces the need for counsel when the problem is incentives, conflict, or cross-border enforcement.

 Privacy, security, and data governance: the UHNW checklist